 Claudio Parmiggiani @ Simon Lee Gallery

-Ethereal shelves of books are made from soot, a simple swipe of a hand could destroy them – it’s like we’re looking at the ghost of a bookshelf.
+Ethereal shelves of books are made from soot, it’s so delicate I’m scared to breathe near it – it’s like we’re looking at the ghost of a bookshelf.
 Nearby a gigantic bell is suspended from the ceiling but it’s been silenced and its resounding sound will not be heard within the gallery.
 It’s this absence of sound and knowledge that makes this spectral exhibition haunting.
 Until 25 September.

 Marco Tirelli @ Cardi Gallery

 Drawing inspiration from architecture, geometry and the illusory effect that often appears at the intersection of light and dark this collection of over 150 drawings, photographs, paintings and small sculptures is a wonderful collection of works that fits perfectly in this architecturally impressive Mayfair space.
 The website also has an excellent walk-through for those who can’t make it in person.
 Until 4 September.

 Giovanni Ozzola: Contando Estrellas @ Gazelli Art House

 Light filters through blinds and a stunning sunset can be seen from inside a beachside bunker.
 These small scale photographs all look at the effect of light and how we see it, each like a small window on to other worlds that delight in the beautiful everyday.
 Until 28 August.